rsdoiel/antenna/science_and_technology.md

 date: 2025-01-14, updated: 2025-01-15, from: The Register (UK I.T.
 News)

 <h4>SCOTUS unlikely to save it, no time to find a buyer.
-Hi, Xiaohongshu!</h4> <p><strong>Comment</strong>  TikTok is just about out of options to save itself from a looming ban in the United States, though that hasn&#39;t stopped one US senator from planning a bill to extend the divest-or-dumped deadline another 270 days past this Sunday. …</p>
+So, hi, Xiaohongshu!</h4> <p><strong>Comment</strong>  TikTok is just about out of options to save itself from a looming ban in the United States, though that hasn&#39;t stopped one US senator from planning a bill to extend the divest-or-dumped deadline another 270 days past this Sunday. …</p>

 <br>